trinhvietvan/unity-local-notification/README.md

 **How to use:**

-1 - Drag "Local Notification" prefab to your first scene
+1 - Drag `Local Notification` prefab to your first scene

-2 - Just call LocalNotify.Instance.RegisterScheduleNotification()
+2 - Just call `LocalNotify.Instance.RegisterScheduleNotification()`

 **Notice:**